Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 Notice of a Child Custody Proceeding

 The ICWA-030, Notice of Child Custody Proceeding for Indian Child, notifies a child’s tribe of child protection involvement.
 It also requests the tribe’s determination of membership by the tribal representative.
 Each child must have a completed ICWA-030.
 The Notice must be sent to all federally recognized tribes of which the child may be a member or may be eligible for membership.
+Notice must be sent to the tribe’s designated mailing address listed on the Federal Registry, and sent by certified mail return receipt requested.
 If all tribes served were not listed on the ICWA-030, the ICWA-030(A), Attachment to Notice of Child Custody Proceedings for Indian Child, will be used.

 Termination of Parental Rights